 Beginning the Registration Process

 The VRC staff will begin processing and referring volunteers as soon as possible after the arrival of the first volunteers and the receipt of the first requests for volunteer assistance from the response organizations.
 Greeters are the VRC ambassadors and traffic controllers.
-A Greeter will be the first VRC staff person that the volunteer will meet, and will make the first impression of the Volunteers in Disaster Response operations.
+A Greeter will be the first VRC staff person the volunteer will meet and will make the first impression of the Volunteers in Disaster Response operations.
 A sincere smile and “Welcome” are still the best greetings!

 The registration process includes: